gkjohnson/three-gpu-pathtracer/README.md

 tiles = ( 3, 3 ) : Vector2
 ```

+Number of tiles on x and y to render to.
+Can be used to improve the responsiveness of a page while still rendering a high resolution target.

 ### .dynamicLowRes

 ```js
 dynamicLowRes = false : Boolean
 ```

+Whether to render an extra low resolution of the scene while the full resolution renders.
+The scale is defined by `lowResScale`.

 ### .lowResScale